spiral-sec/blackstar/README.md

  Whitecomet project managed to work around anti-viruses, and I implemented it in a [keylogger](github.com/bogdzn/keylogger) I had written before.

+### Disclaimer

+This project is only here for educational and research purposes.
+I am not responsible for the stupid things you do.
+Thank u :)~

 ### how does whitecomet work ?

 To hide malicious code, Whitecomet exploits sections of an ELF binary.
 It has one